 Malaysian elections after SEA Games?
 Up to PM, but we're getting ready, says Minister Khairy

-KUALA LUMPUR: It is up to Malaysian Prime Minister Najib Razak if elections will be called after the Southeast Asian (SEA) Games, as widely speculated, said Malaysia's Youth and Sports Minister Khairy Jamaluddin.
+KUALA LUMPUR: It is up to Malaysian Prime Minister Najib Razak if elections will be called after the Southeast Asian (SEA) Games, as widely speculated - but his party is gearing up for the possibility, said Malaysia's Youth and Sports Minister Khairy Jamaluddin in an exclusive interview with Channel NewsAsia on Wednesday (Aug 14).

-In an exclusive interview with Channel NewsAsia on Wednesday (Aug 14), he added that his party - the United Malays National Organisation (UMNO) - is already gearing up for the possibility.

 "Then, you know, it's up to the Prime Minister."